A record

 Admin Area

-This is the administrative area of your site It’s often referred to as ‘wp-admin’ and is basically the control centre…
+It’s often referred to as ‘wp-admin’ and is basically the control centre for your entire website.

 Admin Bar

 The black bar that sits at the top of your WordPress site when you’re logged in.
-The admin bar is…
+This bar contains links to various admin sections and plugin functionality.

 Administrator

-What can they do?
-Administrators have access to every section of your CMS – from pages and posts to actual theme…
+This is the highest WordPress user role.
+Administrators have access to every section of your CMS – from pages and posts to actual theme files.

 Advanced Custom Fields